LiteObject/Functional.Programming.With.CSharp/DesignPrinciples.md

 ### 5. Composing Operations with Railway-Oriented Programming

+Railway-oriented programming (ROP) visualizes a workflow as two parallel tracks: a success track and an error track.
+Each operation receives a value from the success track and returns either another success value (stay on track) or an error (switch to the failure track).
+Once the flow moves to the failure track it skips any remaining steps and carries the first error to the end.
+This approach keeps the happy path linear and keeps error handling explicit without piles of nested `if` statements or try/catch blocks.

+#### The `Result` Type and `Bind`
+At the heart of ROP is a `Result<TSuccess, TError>` type with a `Bind` method. `Bind` only executes the next function when the current result represents success; otherwise it propagates the existing error.
+That behavior gives you automatic short-circuiting and keeps business logic focused on successful operations.

 #### Chaining Operations That Can Fail
 ```csharp
 public Result<Order, string> ProcessOrder(string userEmail, string productId, int quantity)